Why do Cats Groom Themselves?

 When to get Veterinary Help?

-Overgrooming is a serious medical condition and knowing when to seek veterinary help for your cat is essential for addressing the underlying cause.
+Overgrooming is a serious medical condition, and knowing when to seek veterinary help for your cat is essential to address its underlying cause.
 If your cat grooms excessively for over a few days, it is time to get veterinary help to stop your cat from overgrooming.

 The 5 signs of your cat indicating veterinary care are:

-- Cats indicate symptoms like sneezing, coughing, and diarrhoea, along with over-grooming.
+• Cats indicate symptoms like sneezing, coughing, diarrhoea, and over-grooming.

-- If over-grooming of your cats lasts more than a few days.
+• If the over-grooming of your cats lasts more than a few days.

 Recommended to Read: What to know about indoor cats?